Axxession/fabric/docs/design/contractors.md

 This is a deliberate simplicity choice for v1, not a statement that assignments can never be promoted later.

-## Core Rules

-- `Contractor` is persistent and not recreated per visit.
-- `Contractor` belongs to one current `Company`.
-- `Company` can have many contractors.
-- `Company` can have many contractor jobs.
-- one `ContractorJob` has exactly one `JobType`.
-- one `ContractorJob` points to one `LocationId`.
-- one `ContractorJobAssignment` links one contractor to one job for one assignment window.
-- `ContractorJobAssignment.AssignedUntil` must not be after `ContractorJob.PlannedEnd`.
-- a contractor assigned to a job must belong to the same company as the job.
-- `ContractorJob` stores `CreatedByIdentityId`.
-- planner-scoped job visibility is limited to jobs created by that planner.
-- assignment visibility and mutation rights inherit from the parent job ownership.

 ## Lifecycle Semantics

 V1 lifecycle behavior: